darklightsak/Multipeer-Chat-ios/README.md

 # Multipeer-Chat-ios
-Using multipeer for messaging between iOS devices
+Using multipeer for messaging between iOS devices (SwiftUI)